Collusion/pickmybrain/README.txt

 -------------

 In short:
-- PHP >= 5.3 (x64 built)
+- PHP >= 5.3 (x86 compatible, x64 recommended)
 - MySQL >= 5.1 ( or equivalent )

 Pickmybrain is developed and tested on Linux.
-More specifically on 64-bit version of Ubuntu 14.04.1 LTS.
-Pickmybrain requires 64bit built of the PHP programming language and a MySQL database ( or a database that supports similar SQL syntax and table structures ).
-Pickmybrain should work on other operating systems as well.
+More specifically on 64-bit version of Ubuntu 14.04.1 LTS, though Pickmybrain should work on other operating systems as well.
+Pickmybrain runs best on a 64bit PHP runtime environment, but as of version 1.09 32bit PHP environments are also supported.
+MySQL database or a database with similar SQL syntax and table structures is required.

 In theory, Pickmybrain should work with PHP version of 5.3 and MySQL version of 5.1, but this has not been tested.
 Pickmybrain is developed with PHP version of 5.4.6 and MySQL version of 5.6.10.

-The 64bit requirement is mostly due to CRC32 checksums which behave differently in PHP's 32bit and 64bit versions.

 Getting Pickmybrain
 -------------------